The Guv'nor (film): Critical reception

 Writing for The Spectator in 1936, Graham Greene gave the film a middling review, noting that although he was not an admirer of George Arliss, he found this film "rather more tolerable than his recent appearances".
 Greene spoke favorably about the hint of satire concerning the last name (Rothschild) of the tramp played by Arliss, and speculated that the film might have been improved if it had been directed by René Clair.

 Frank Nugent wrote in The New York Times, "George Arliss, fresh as any septuagenarian can be from his personal triumphs as Disraeli, Richelieu, Wellington and Hamilton, becomes a completely non-historical tramp in "Mister Hobo," the new Gaumont-British film which opened yesterday at the Roxy.
+An unpretentious little picture, happily devoid of international crises and court intrigues, it is gently humorous, quietly paced and a rather pleasant breathing spell for Mr. Arliss and his admirers."

+Variety wrote that it is a "fair picture [and] technically competent", but commented that the plot is "indubitably slow."
+They expressed the opinion that its success would depend on the popularity of Arliss who demonstrated his "artistry" in his performance.

-An unpretentious little picture, happily devoid of international crises and court intrigues, it is gently humorous, quietly paced and a rather pleasant breathing spell for Mr. Arliss and his admirers"; while more recently, Hal Erickson in Allmovie called it "a standard George Arliss vehicle, despite his rags and tatters"; and TV Guide wrote, "though the situation is contrived, the script is quite good and completely believable.
+More recently, Hal Erickson in Allmovie called it "a standard George Arliss vehicle, despite his rags and tatters"; and TV Guide wrote, "though the situation is contrived, the script is quite good and completely believable.
 It's all helped by a terrific ensemble effort from the cast, handled with grace and style.
 It's a smoothly directed, witty little piece."